Chlorpyrifos Pesticide Lawsuit

 Chlorpyrifos (CPF) pesticide is an acutely toxic poison sprayed for decades on corn, wheat, sweet potatoes, apples, citrus and other common U.S. foods.

-Chlorpyrifos pesticide has been shown to damage the developing brains of children, reduce IQ, lead to a loss of working memory, raise the risk of attention deficit disorders, birth injuries, and other health problems.
+Chlorpyrifos damages the developing brains of children, reduces IQ, leads to a loss of working memory, raises the risk of attention deficit disorders, birth injuries, and other health problems.
 Chlorpyrifos is often found in pesticides trade named Lorsban, Lock-On, and Cobalt.
-It has proven especially damaging to human beings developing in the womb.
+It has proven especially damaging to children developing in the womb.
 A chlorpyrifos lawsuit states that the makers of this poison knew or should have known of its toxic effects on pregnant mothers and their developing children.

 Free Legal Case Consultation